lamar-software/house-styles/README.md

 - Foreign keys *must* be named consistently in different tables.
 - Always add foreign key constraints when possible.
 - Fields representing the same kind of data on different tables should be named the same.
 Don't use `Zip` on one table and `ZipCode` on another.
-- Don't artifically shorten or abbreviate words.
+- Don't artificially shorten or abbreviate words.
 It is better for a name to be long and clear than short and confusing.
   - For example, what could `Cus_AddRef` represent?
 Custodial Addressee Reference?
 Customer Additional Refund?
 Custom Address Referral?
 - Use underscores consistently and for a particular purpose.
 Table names that use Pascal case should be clear; you don't need underscores to separate words.
 Save underscores either to indicate an associative table or for prefixing.